2nd DUI Orange County

 7. Also, DUI Lawyers Orange County may be able to get you driving again with an ignition interlock device that tests the driverís breath for alcohol.

-What are the punishments for a 2nd DUI in Orange County?
+What are the punishments for a 2nd DUI?

 The law regarding the punishment for a 2nd DUI in Orange County is listed below.
 However, donít let a confusing law stand in the way of beating your DUI.
 Call DUI Lawyers Orange County today and we can go over the details of your case, and explain how this confusing law will affect you.